 SEEING, ENCOUNTERING, PRAYING

 When we are young, we want to see the world around us.
 The scene of Good Friday is powerful, even in its horror: seeing it can lead to revulsion or to mercy that provokes an encounter.
 This was the way of Jesus in the Gospel and every day, including today.
 He encounters Pilate, Herod, the priests, the guards, his mother, the Cyrenean, the women of Jerusalem and the two thieves, his final companions on the way.
 To encounter means to change, to be prepared to set out once more on our journey with new eyes.
 To see and to encounter leads, finally, to prayer, because seeing and encountering give rise to mercy, even in a world that seems pitiless and, in times like our own, abandoned to senseless anger, meanness and the desire not to be bothered.

 Yet if we follow Jesus with all our heart, also on this mysterious journey to the cross, courage and trust can be reborn.
 After we have seen and opened ourselves to encounter, we will experience the grace of praying, no longer alone but together.

-- a Bible passage with
+- a Bible passage

-- meditation on the passion of Jesus along with
+- meditation on the passion of Jesus

 - a short prayer to pray in union with all the members of this community.